Applications for Talking Book Services Illinois State Library

 In cases of blindness, visual impairment, or physical limitations, "competent authority" is defined to include doctors of medicine; doctors of osteopathy; ophthalmologists; optometrists; registered nurses; therapists; and professional staff of hospitals, institutions, and public or private welfare agencies (e.g., social workers, case workers, counselors, rehabilitation teachers, and superintendents).
 In the absence of any of these, certification may be made by professional librarians or by any person whose competence under specific circumstances is acceptable to the Library of Congress.

 In the case of reading disability from organic dysfunction, competent authority is defined as doctors of medicine and doctors of osteopathy who may consult with colleagues in associated disciplines.
-Additional information regarding "Competent Authority" is provided in a Factsheet prepared by the National Library Service for the Blind and Physically Handicapped (NLS).
+Additional information regarding "Competent Authority" is provided by the National Library Service for the Blind and Print Disabled (NLS) at the following URL: https://www.loc.gov/nls/about/eligibility-for-nls-services/.

 Lending of Materials and Classes of Borrowers